In this article:

 Simple Ways to Reduce Foot Odor

-If you are stuck with increasingly sweaty and smelly feet, you can try the following tips and home remedies to curb the intensity of foot odor.
+If you have sweaty and smelly feet, you can try the following tips and home remedies to curb the intensity of foot odor.

 1. Self-Care Tips